esl/MongooseIM/tools/pkg/README.md

 * `$REVISION` - a revision of a package (should be increased each time a package is built for the same source code but with the usage of changed build scripts),
-* `$ERLANG_VERSION` - a version of the esl-erlang package which should be used while compiling MongooseIM (please remember of concerning the esl-erlang package revision - e.g. proper version 22.2.5-2),
+* `$ERLANG_VERSION` - a version of the esl-erlang package which should be used while compiling MongooseIM (please remember about concerning minimal erlang version specified in the `rebar.config` file and the esl-erlang package revision - e.g. 22.2.5-2),
-* `$MINIMAL_ERLANG_VERSION` - minimal Erlang version which is suitable to compile MongooseIM (can be found in `rebar.config` file),
 * `DOCKERFILE_PATH` - a dockerfile path which should be used to built a package for given platform (e.g. path of `Dockerfile_rpm` for `centos_7`),
 * `CONTEXT_PATH` - a root directory of the MongooseIM project (during building